ljcphillips/CV/README.md

 |[AppCapella](https://github.com/ljcphillips/appcapella)| Our final group project building an acapella app.
 Happy singing!| Ruby, Sinatra, Javascript | RSpec, Capybara |

 ## Experience
-**Customer Success Manager** - Geniac(Grant Thornton) - (April 2016 - April 2017)
+**Customer Success Manager** - Geniac(Grant Thornton) - April 2016 - April 2017
 At this SaaS startup, I was responsible for developing customer relationships and improving retention.
 I managed the onboarding and account management team and personally oversaw the major client accounts.

-**Project Manager** - Innovate Finance - (January 2016 - March 2016)
+**Project Manager** - Innovate Finance - January 2016 - March 2016
 I briefly joined the project management team at this FinTech Membership Organsiation to help prepare for their annual conference.
 I was responsible for overseeing the ticketing process and communicated regularly with key stakeholders to promote participation in the event.

-**Project Manager** - Carewatch Care Services Ltd (July 2015 - December 2015)
+**Project Manager** - Carewatch Care Services Ltd - July 2015 - December 2015
 I managed the implementation of a new Electronic Call Monitoring System at this home care agency.
 I had to provide weekly reports on the project status to key stakeholders and oversaw the training of staff in using the new system.

-**Consultant** - Cheer Trust - (January 2015 - June 2015)
+**Consultant** - Cheer Trust - January 2015 - June 2015
 I planned and managed the data cleansing of this Charity's database and its subsequent migration to a new CRM system.

-**Consultant** - CRU Kafe - (April 2014 - December 2014)
+**Consultant** - CRU Kafe - April 2014 - December 2014
 I developed an order management and fulfilment system for this coffee startup.
 I worked extensively with external stakeholders to get organic certification for the companies products and I consulted on and helped to implement their HR and Finance Procedures.

-**Company Director** - Saph Ltd - (July 2007 - March 2014)
+**Company Director** - Saph Ltd - July 2007 - March 2014
 I held every single role at my parents home care business and became company director on their retirement.
 We had 120 staff, 150 clients and I was fortunate to gain really valuable experience in communication, problem-solving and a great overview of what it takes to run a succesful business.

 ## Education